mediumart/momo/readme.md

 $user = UsersProvisioning::sandboxUserFor('<your product subscription key>');
 ```

-This will return a fresh new `ApiUser` instance that is a value object with two properties: `id` and `apiKey`, that you can use to get a new access token for a product.
+This will return a fresh new `ApiUser` instance that is a value object with two properties: `id` and `apiKey`.
+Use to get a new access token for a product.

 ```php
 $id = $user->id;